Local Share of the Metro Parks and Nature Bond

 What's next?

-Lake Oswego Parks & Recreation will engage the community in conversations about project priorities throughout summer and fall 2022.
-In winter 2022 staff will submit the prioritized list of projects to City Council for approval, and finalize an intergovernmental agreement with Metro to submit application materials for each funded project.
-Depending on costs, not all projects may be funded by the 2019 Local Share dollars.
+Depending on cost, not all projects on the potential project list may be funded by the 2019 Local Share dollars.
 However, this does not mean that they cannot be funded through future opportunities.
 For funded projects that require additional design work (such as trail alignments or access improvements) the community will be engaged again at the outset of each project's design process.

 How will Lake Oswego invest our local share of the 2019 Metro Parks and Nature Bond funds?
 We want your help prioritizing projects!
 Click below to take the survey and tell us which projects you think we should fund with local share dollars.